-Find out more about Michigan Food Safety at
+Find out more about Michigan Food Safety at www.msue.msu.edu/safefood.

 MSU is an affirmative-action, equal-opportunity employer, committed to achieving excellence through a diverse workforce and inclusive culture that encourages all people to reach their full potential.
-Michigan State University Extension programs and materials are open to all without regard to race, color, national origin, gender, gender identity, religion, age, height, weight, disability, political beliefs, sexual structure in the state of May 8 and May 20 1014 orientation, marital status, family status or veteran status.
-Issued in furtherance of MSU Extension work, acts of May 8 and June 30, 1914, in cooperation with the U.S. Department of Agriculture.
-Quentin Tyler, Director, MSU Extension, East Lansing, MI 48824.
+Michigan State University Extension programs and materials are open to all without regard to race, color, national origin, gender, gender identity, religion, age, height, weight, disability, political beliefs, sexual orientation, marital status, family status or veteran status.
+Issued in furtherance of MSU Extension work, acts of May 8 and June materials in furtherance of MSU Extension work, acts of May 8 and June materials in furtherance of MSU Extension work, acts of May 8 and June materials in furtherance of MSU Extension work.

+30, 1914, in cooperation with the U.S. Department of Agriculture.
+Ray Hammerschmidt, Interim Director, MSU Extension, East Lansing, MI 48824.
 This information is for educational purposes only.
 Reference to commercial products or trade names does not imply endorsement by MSU Extension or bias against those not mentioned.
-1P-1R-04:2022-Web-PA/BH WCAG 2.0
+1P-07:2015-Web-PA/AB WCAG 2.0